Thaw meat, poultry, and fish the right way

 Health Canada advises it will take about 24 hours for each 2.5 kg (5 pounds) of poultry.
 For most other meats, 24 hours in the fridge is usually enough.

-Take precautions to ensure thawed meat and its juices don't spread around the kitchen.
-Wash your hands thoroughly with soap before and after handling raw meat, poultry or fish, use a separate cutting board for it, and never place food (fresh or cooked) on a plate or other surface that held raw meat or fish.
+Take precautions to ensure a thawed turkey and its juices don't spread around the kitchen.
+Wash your hands thoroughly with soap before and after handling a raw turkey, use a separate cutting board for the turkey, and never place food (fresh or cooked) on a plate or other surface that held raw turkey.

-Tossing your frozen food in a sink filled with cold tap water isn't safe.
-Be sure to wrap meat, poultry, fish, or seafood in leak-proof plastic and use ice to keep the water cool.
+Tossing your turkey in a sink filled with cold tap water isn't safe.
+Ensure you wrap your turkey in leak-proof plastic, and use ice to keep the water cool.
 It's still going to take a while – and you probably don't want to take the sink out of commission for an extended period.
-One great option for larger items, such as a whole chicken or turkey, is to use a large bucket or a cooler to house the food in ice water.
+One great option is to use a large bucket – or preferably a cooler – to house the big bird in ice water.

 If you use a microwave, cook immediately after

-The microwave can be a handy quick-thaw method for smaller items, but only if you plan to cook the meat right away.
+We're not talking turkey here (at least not a whole turkey).
+The microwave can be a handy quick-thaw method, but only if you plan to cook the meat right away.

-Health Canada recommends checking that all containers, lids, and wraps going into the microwave are clearly marked as microwave-safe.
-That means no polystyrene trays, plastic wraps, or cardboard boxes.
-Use a thoroughly cleaned container or platter to collect any juices that leak out of the food – you don't want to contaminate your microwave.
+Health Canada advises to double-check that all containers, lids and wraps going into the microwave are clearly marked as microwave-safe.
+That means no polystyrene trays, plastic wraps or cardboard boxes.
+Use a thoroughly cleaned container or platter to collect any juices that leak out of the food – you do not want to contaminate your microwave.

 The defrost button on a microwave can be tricky, and epicurious.com says it can't be trusted.
 The website offers a detailed guide on thawing different meats, vegetables, and stews.

 Did you know?
 The biggest haven for bacteria in your home could be your dishcloth.
 Studies have shown that many homeowners regularly re-use dishcloths – sometimes for days – before washing them.
-One study of U.S. and Canadian homes published in 2014 analyzed 82 dishcloths and found that coliform bacteria was present in nine out of 10 of the cloths tested.
+One study of U.S. and Canadian homes published in 2014 analyzed 82 dishcloths and found that coliform bacteria was present in nine of 10 of the hand towels.